KansasCityWomeninTechnology/cocktails-worksheets/docs/css/3-box-model-text-icons/README.md

 ## Navigation

-Let's add some styling to `nav` element
+Let's add some styling to the `nav` element

 1. The navigation text should be right aligned.
 In the `nav` style, add `text-align: right;`.